 Your Dog Could Already Be Trained

-Because so many shelter dogs have previously lived in homes, there’s a good chance you’ll be able to find a dog that’s already house trained and knows how to be on his best behavior.
+Because so many shelter dogs have previously lived in homes, there’s a good chance you’ll be able to find a dog that’s already house trained and knows how to be on their best behavior.
 This is great news for owners who don’t have a lot of experience training dogs or much time to devote to house training.

 Shelter Dogs Will Save You Money